-We are proudly featuring Archana Chaurasia Kapoor one of the most popular bloggers on Indian Social Media and most seen name on each and everyone’s buddy list.
+We are proudly featuring an Interview with Archana Chaurasia Kapoor one of the most popular bloggers on Indian Social Media and most seen name on each and everyone’s buddy list.

 It looks weird but it is a fact that ever since I added Archana Chaurasia Kapoor to my social media network, I used to say my 1st Good morning message to this lady until today, that’s the impact she creates on your blog activities.

 So agile, so cool, so straightforward, so dynamic, so social, so religious, so traditional yet so modern!
 I can write a book on her if I were allowed to do so.
 Ok let’s begin to learn more about her in her own powerful words below:

 Gurunath: Hi Archana, we are very happy to have you here on the “weekly interview series of BOG (BestofGuru).
 Can you please share a bit about yourself with our readers?